QBobWatson/gt-linalg/README.md

 ## Setting up an SSH key if you want to work from home

-Unfortunately, you can't connect directly to `github.gatech.edu` from outside the campus network.
+Unfortunately, you can't ssh directly to `github.gatech.edu` from outside the campus network.
 If you have a VPN set up, you can use that to connect.
 Otherwise, here's a workaround that uses an ssh tunnel through the math ssh server.

-First `ssh ssh.math.gatech.edu`, then complete steps (1)-(4) above *from the ssh shell*.
+First `ssh you@ssh.math.gatech.edu`, then complete steps (1)-(4) above *from the ssh shell*.

 5) Still from the ssh shell, run `cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys`.
 This will let you use the same key to login to ssh.math.gatech.edu.